Fattoresaimon/i2cencoder/Arduino Library/README.md

   encoder.begin((INTE_ENABLE | LEDE_ENABLE | WRAP_ENABLE |  DIRE_RIGHT | IPUP_ENABLE | RMOD_X1));
 ```
 #### bool updateStatus(void)
-Read from the encoder the status register (reg:0x01) and save the value internally.
+Read from the encoder status register (reg:0x01) and save the value internally.
 Return value is **true** in case of some event, otherwise is **false**

 #### bool readStatus(uint8_t s)
-Must be called after **updateStatus()**, this method us ued for check if some event occured.
+Must be called after **updateStatus()**, this method is ued for check if some event occured.
 Return value is **true** in case of the event occured, otherwise is **false**
 Possible parameter are: